RamSailopal/Iris/README.md

 It is assumed that Iris is to be installed on either a Red Hat or SuSE derived system as advised by Intersystems

-It is also assumed that you have a Intersystems IRIS installation tar file which is deposited in the files directory and called IRIS_Community-2020.1.1.408.0-lnxrhx64.tar.gz
+It is also assumed that you have a Intersystems IRIS installation tar file which is deposited in the files directory.
+The name of this file then need to be set in the inst_tar variable (see below)

 Role Variables
 --------------

+inst_tar - The name of the tar file that will be installed from

+[ Default - IRIS_Community-2020.1.1.408.0-lnxrhx64.tar.gz ]

 package - The architecture of the linux environment.
 Can be one of: